- The Crypto Fire

 What Is Self-Custody?

-Self-custody refers to managing your cryptocurrency by storing it in a wallet you control, ensuring exclusive access to the private keys.
-When you leave your funds on centralized exchanges like Binance or Coinbase, the exchange retains control of your private keys.
+Self-custody refers to managing your cryptocurrency by storing it in crypto wallets you control, ensuring exclusive access to the private keys.
+When you leave your funds on centralized exchanges like Binance or Coinbase, When you leave assets on an exchange, thatās third-party crypto custody (they hold the keys).
 While this setup is convenient, it also exposes your assets to potential risks, such as hacks or exchange insolvency.

 For example, the 2022 collapse of Celsius demonstrated the dangers of centralized custody.
 During a market downturn, Celsius halted withdrawals, leaving 1.7 million users without access to their funds.
 The platform eventually declared bankruptcy, owing billions to users.
 Self-custody eliminates such risks by giving you direct control over your assets.